OkomoJacob/timeSeriesForecasting/LSTM/intntnlAirlinePassengersPrediction-LSTM/README.md

 #### Built With
 Please refer to the `requirements.txt` file in this repo for more.
+In a nutshell:
+  - data.csv
+  - pandas
+  - matplotlib
+  - keras
+  - tensorflow
+  - numpy

 in your terminal or command line, run `pip3 install -r requirements.txt`.
 - This will tell pip3 or pip to read and install the contents of the .txt file